samestep/npc/README.md

 ### `npc fetch`

 This is the first command you need to run before you can do anything with `npc`.
-If you haven't run it before, it first clones the Nixpkgs repository, which can take a little while and will use a couple gigabytes of disk space.
+If you haven't run it before, it first clones the Nixpkgs repository, which can take a little while and will use up to a gigabyte of disk space.

 All the other subcommands use this cache and don't try to update it themselves; for instance, if they see a commit that's not in the cache, they'll just give an error.
 You can always run `npc fetch` again to update the cache, which takes less time once you've already done it at least once: in my experience, usually it takes about a minute.